Asbestos and Esophageal Cancer

 Treatment plans can consist of one or more of the following:

 After several tests, a diagnosis, and staging, your doctor will put together a specialized treatment and therapy plan for you.
-The National Cancer Institute lists multiple clinical trials available for some patients (with healthcare provider recommendation).
+The National Cancer Institute lists multiple clinical trials available for some patients (with healthcare provider recommendations).
 Clinical trials involve the combination of emerging treatments and medications that can be tested under the supervision of medical teams.